-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated August 8, 2002, except for Note 9 which is as of August 30, 2002 relating to the financial statements, which appears in Aastrom Biosciences, Inc.'s Annual Report on Form 10-K for the year ended June 30, 2002.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated August 8, 2003 relating to the financial statements and financial statement schedule, which appears in Aastrom Biosciences, Inc.'s Annual Report on Form 10-K for the year ended June 30, 2003.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.